Dancing in the dark: probing Dark Matter through the dynamics of eccentric binary pulsars: Changes in the orbital period due to Dark Matter

+For $e = 0.3$, the ratio $|\dot{P}_b/\dot{P}^{e=0}_b|$ drops well below unity as the system becomes increasingly asymmetric, i.e.\ for $q \ll 1$.
+In contrast, for $e = 0.9$, the orbital period changes exceed those of the circular case across the full parameter range, with the smallest differences occurring near equal masses, $q \sim 1$.

-We next consider the ultra-light DM model described in Sec.~\ref{sec:sfDM}, using the friction coefficient $\mathcal{C}_i$ from Eq.~\eqref{Ci-ULDM}, which is valid in the low-velocity, small-$\alpha_s$ regime~\cite{Hui:2016ltb}.
-Figure~\ref{fig:dotP_vs_mu} shows the variation in the orbital period as a function of the scalar field mass parameter, $\mu_{\rm SF}$, for fixed values of $\alpha$, $\beta$, and $v_w$.
-We restrict our analysis to values of $\mu_{\rm SF}$ satisfying the validity condition $\frac{GM\mu_{\rm SF}}{c\tilde{v}_i} \ll 1$.
+We now turn to the ultra-light dark matter scenario described in Sec.~\ref{sec:sfDM}, adopting the friction coefficient $\mathcal{C}_i$ given in Eq.~\eqref{Ci-ULDM}, which applies in the low-velocity and small-$\alpha_s$ regime~\cite{Hui:2016ltb}.
+In this case, the prospects for observing changes in the orbital period are less favorable than in the collisionless DM scenario.
+For the component masses considered above, $m_1 = 1.3\,M_\odot$ and $m_2 = 0.3\,M_\odot$, and an orbital period of $P_b = 100$ days, we find typical values $\lvert \dot{P}_b \rvert \lesssim 10^{-20}$ for $\mu_{\rm SF} \lesssim 10^{-8}\,\mathrm{m}^{-1}$, with the magnitude of the orbital period change increasing mildly with the scalar-field mass.

-The splitting of $\dot{P}_b$ with orbital eccentricity is highly sensitive to the orientation angles that define the binary's velocity relative to the background medium.
-We illustrate this with two representative configurations.
-For $\alpha = \beta = \pi/2$, the change in the orbital period increases monotonically with eccentricity at fixed $\mu_{\rm SF}$.
-In contrast, for $\beta = \pi$, the dependence of $\dot{P}_b$ on eccentricity becomes nearly degenerate.
-Similar behavior is observed for other combinations of $\alpha$ and $\beta$.
-Notably, $\dot{P}_b$ is always positive and decreases monotonically with $\mu_{\rm SF}$ within the considered range.

-For comparison, each panel also includes dashed gray regions representing values of $\dot{P}_b$ obtained in the collisionless DM scenario, using the same binary configuration and assuming a velocity dispersion of $\sigma = 50$~km/s.
-The upper and lower edges of the shaded band correspond to orbital eccentricities of $e = 0.96$ and $e = 0$, respectively.
-Dashed lines within the band represent intermediate eccentricities of $e = (0.3, 0.5, 0.7, 0.9)$.
-The band nearly collapses to a straight line for the cases $\alpha = \pi/2$ and $\beta = \pi$, where $\dot{P}_b$ becomes effectively independent of eccentricity in both DM models.

-For $v_w = 100$~km/s and low eccentricities, the scalar field environment yields larger values of $\dot{P}_b$ across the considered mass range.
-However, as $e$ increases, the effect becomes more pronounced in the DM model.
-At $v_w = 200$~km/s, the period changes induced by the collisionless model are consistently larger than those in the scalar field case.
-These trends hold independently of the specific values of $\alpha$ and $\beta$.
+Larger boson masses are limited by the range of validity of the small-coupling approximation underlying Eq.~\eqref{Ci-ULDM}.
+The resulting values of $\dot{P}_b$ are nearly insensitive to the angles $(\alpha,\beta)$, the velocity $v_w$, and, notably, the binary eccentricity.
+Although somewhat larger effects can be obtained for systems with longer orbital periods, even for $P_b = 500$ days we find $\lvert \dot{P}_b \rvert \lesssim 10^{-18}$, still with no appreciable dependence on the eccentricity.